Rising Complexities in Education: Opportunities and Inequalities

 The BSA Bourdieu Study Group wants to bring a community interested in unpacking educational inequalities together to create collective reflections on the contemporary mechanisms of reproduction and transformation.
 Particularly, we aim at discussing how Bourdieusian theory and its further developments can capture, analyse and potentially contribute to overcoming educational inequalities.

-The fourth international biennial conference will convene at the Viennese Chamber for Workers and Employees, from 3 to 5 of September 2025, giving continuity to previous BSA Bourdieu Study Group Mid-term events (Bristol, 2016, Lancaster, 2018 and Barcelona, 2023).
+The fourth international biennial conference will convene at the Viennese Chamber of Labour, from 3 to 5 of September 2025, giving continuity to previous BSA Bourdieu Study Group Mid-term events (Bristol, 2016, Lancaster, 2018 and Barcelona, 2023).